-The queue for this attraction is LONG and winding, up and down stairs.
+The queue for this attraction is long and winding, up and down stairs.
 The best time to visit is early in the morning.

 Warnings: Guests should be in good health and free from high blood pressure, heart, back or neck problems, motion sickness, or other conditions that could be aggravated by this adventure.
 Expectant mothers should not ride.

 It takes about 5 minutes to drive the circuit around this Speedway.

 Cars reach a maximum speed of 7.5 mph with the Briggs & Stratton 9hp engines.

 Cars follow along a guiding track and are somewhat difficult to steer.
 Be aware that inexperienced drivers may stop suddenly in front of you, or inadvertently ram you from behind.